 Several factors can affect your salary and tax burden in Ottawa.
 For instance, your income level and tax bracket can impact your tax burden.
 Additionally, the cost of living in Ottawa can also affect your salary and tax burden, as it can impact the prices of goods and services.

 The cost of housing can be a significant factor that affects your salary and tax burden in Ottawa.
 For instance, if you choose to live in a more expensive area of the city, you may need to pay a higher rent or mortgage, which can impact your budget.
-Additionally, the cost of transportation can also impact your salary and tax burden, as owning a car or using public transportation can be expensive.
+Additionally, the cost of transportation can also impact your salary and taxation burden, as owning a car or using public transportation can be expensive.

 To break down the average cost of living in Ottawa, let's take a closer look at each category, also you can read about Salaries For Healthcare Jobs In Ottawa: